wchrapcynski/Amiibo-API/README.md

 This is a RESTful API that covers all the various Amiibos that are available.
 Data was originally pulled from [https://www.amiiboapi.com/](https://www.amiiboapi.com/).

+This version is for the API deployed at https://amiibo-api.herokuapp.com/

 ## Requirements

 - [Node JS](https://nodejs.org/en/)